-The Office of Equal Opportunity & Access proudly announces the launch of our Awareness Training for Leadership Advancement Series (A.T.L.A.S) Certification program!
+The Office of Equal Opportunity, Equity & Affirmative Action proudly announces the launch of our Awareness Training for Leadership Advancement Series (A.T.L.A.S) Certification program!
 As campuses and administrations across the country continue to diversify along both racial and experiential lines, an inclusive and inviting environment is essential to meeting present and future University needs.
 The days of academic institutions reacting from a crisis model are becoming much less common as preventative measures to ensure campus equity prove more effective.

 A.T.L.A.S.
 Certification Tracks: